david115599/RoverWing/docs/index.rst

 ..
 Warning::
    The VH connectors are polarized, so they can only be plugged in one way.
-Because of this, there  is no reverse  polarity protection you will permanently damage the board!! on the board.
-If you are making your own power cables, make sure to use the same polarity convention as the RoverWing, otherwise
+Because of this, there  is no reverse  polarity protection on the board.
+If you are making your own power cables, make sure to use the same polarity convention as the RoverWing, otherwise you will permanently damage the board!!

-The board has a 5V high-efficiency  buck voltage convertor, which provides power to a plugged in Feather board via the USB bus pin of the Feather board.
+The board has a 5V high-efficiency  buck voltage converter, which provides power to a plugged in Feather board via the USB bus pin of the Feather board.
 It also provides power to sonars, Neopixel LEDs, servos, and a 3.3V line regulator, which powers the built-in microcontroller and IMU.

-Note that 5V convertor is capable of producing 2.5A output.
+Note that 5V converter is capable of producing 2.5A output.
 Some of it is used by on-board electronics, leaving about 2A  available for Neopixels and servos.

 Microcontroller